top of page

 How far you get in the first lesson depends on how long the lesson is and the ability of the customer.
 Most beginners can work on stopping and turning in the first lesson, but that can be difficult for slower learners in an hour lesson.

 The most basic skiing move is continuously moving downhill over the skis as they turn.
 It is challenging to develop this offensive flow into the next turn.
-The skiing moves are developing an athletic stance and ankle flex as the foundation then-
+The skiing moves are developing an-

 1- Athletic stance and ankle flex